 Important Laws for Employers (to prevent illegal working)The Immigration, Asylum and Nationality Act 2006 came into effect on 29 February 2008.
 This strengthened the requirement for employers to check documents to establish a person's eligibility to work in the UK and complaince with any restrictions.
-Civil penalties were introduced with fines up to £10,000 for each illegally employed worker and unlimited fines and imprisonment of up to 2 years for knowingly employing illegal workers.
+Civil penalties were introduced with fines which recently increased to £20,000 for each illegally employed worker and unlimited fines and imprisonment of up to 2 years for knowingly employing illegal workers.
 The employee(s) concerned may also be deported.

 You need to obtain copies of certain documents from all potential employees (whether you believe them to be British or not) Failure to do this for all employees could result in prosecution under the Race Relations Act.
 The main documents that must be produced are:

 1. A passport showing that the holder is a British citizen, or has a right of abode in the UK or